-When managing and publishing content in the AnQi CMS, to enhance the user experience and content discoverability of the website, it is usually necessary to provide a feature to navigate to the "Previous Article" and "Next Article" on the article detail page.This not only encourages readers to continue browsing the site's content, but also provides a good internal link structure for search engine optimization (SEO).
+When we manage and publish content in Anqi CMS, in order to enhance the user experience and content discoverability of the website, it is usually necessary to provide the function of navigating to the "previous" and "next" articles on the article detail page.This not only encourages readers to continue browsing the site's content, but also provides a good internal link structure for search engine optimization (SEO).

-This CMS provides very concise and intuitive template tags, allowing us to easily meet this requirement.
+The AnQi CMS provides a very concise and intuitive template tag, allowing us to easily achieve this requirement.

 <div class="article-navigation">